Peter O'Neill: O'Neill and Marape

 It seemed that O'Neill would retain power after his resignation.
 He was the leader in parliament of the largest political party, the PNC.
 However, he seemed soon to be an isolated dissenter.
-At the end of August 2019 it came to an outburst: he protested strongly against the appointment of Ian Ling-Stuckey as Minister of the Treasury who opposed O'Neill as Shadow Treasury minister.
-O'Neill objected not only this appointment but condemned in general the appointment of MPS who had opposed the O'Neill-Abel cabinet.
-O'Neill predicted that "it will not be long before Morauta and Opposition Leader Pruaitch join Government so be prepared to make way for them."
-This came true in November when Marape made another government reshuffle removing members of the O'Neill/Able cabinet.
-He appointed then Pruaitch to Minister of Foreign Affairs.
-Morauta said not be interested in a Cabinet position but that he was willing to support the Cabinet as "deckhand" to the Captain Marape.
-Marape told O'Neill in August already to leave the government benches and go into opposition.
-Marape declared himself no longer a member of the PNC, but of Pangu Party.
-He declared to be elected by people from all parties in parliament and was therefore not answerable to PNC.
-Marape was supported by the Speaker, Job Pomat, who nevertheless declared himself a member of PNC.
+At the end of August 2019, it came to an outburst: he protested strongly against the appointment of Ian Ling-Stuckey as Minister of the Treasury, who opposed O'Neill as Shadow Treasury Minister.
+O'Neill objected not only to this appointment but condemned in general the appointment of MPS, who had opposed the O'Neill-Abel cabinet.
+O'Neill predicted that "it will not be long before Morauta and Opposition Leader Patrick Pruaitch join government so be prepared to make way for them."
+This came true in November, when Marape made another government reshuffle, removing members of the O'Neill/Able cabinet.
+He appointed Pruaitch as Minister of Foreign Affairs.
+Morauta said he would not be interested in a Cabinet position but that he was willing to support the Cabinet as "deckhand" to Captain Marape.
+Marape told O'Neill in August to leave the government benches and go into opposition.
+Marape declared himself no longer a member of the PNC but of the Pangu Party.
+He declared himself elected by people from all parties in parliament and was therefore not answerable to the PNC.
+Marape was supported by the Speaker, Job Pomat, who nevertheless declared himself a member of the PNC.
 O'Neill had therefore no longer a hold on his party.
-PNC was also no longer the biggest party as there were many defections to Pangu Party.
-The latter was now the biggest party and Marape could therefore claim the right to form the government as proscribed in the constitution.
+There were mass defections from the PNC, leading to the Pangu Party being the largest in Parliament.
+Due to that, Marape therefore claimed the right to form the government as proscribed in the constitution.
 On matters of policy, he condemned the repudiation of the agreement with the Energy companies about the Elk Antelope gas field.
-Second, he accuses the Marape government to give a false negative picture of the economy inspired by outsiders, the Australian economist Paul Flanagan and the IMF.
+Second, he accuses the Marape government of giving a false negative picture of the economy inspired by outsiders, including the Australian economist Paul Flanagan and the IMF.